000Daniel/Dark-Notepad/README.md

 <br />

 This software was programmed in Visual Studio Community 2022 (.Net 5.0).
->Note: This is an early iteration of this program, so expect limitations with this it.
+>Note: This software project is complete and will probably not recieve a lot of support overtime.
 <br />

 ```diff